 Lower Your Heating

 Almost 50% of the money you pay out on your energy bill comes from heating and hot water costs.
-If you were to turn the thermostat down by just one degree, you could save up to £80 each year.
+So if you were to turn the thermostat down by just one degree, you could save up to £80 each year.

 Reduce Kitchen Heat

-Opting for fresher foods over frozen can mean using your oven and microwave much less and therefore, resulting in a saving of money as well as electricity.
-Take advantage of the summer months where fresh fruit and vegetables are in abundance.
+Opting for fresher foods over frozen can mean using your oven and microwave much less and, therefore, save you money as well as electricity.
+Also, take advantage of the summer months, when fresh fruit and vegetables are abundant.

 Wash Full Loads

 Rather than washing clothes as and when, wait until your washing basket has enough to fill a load.
 The same goes for your dishwasher.
 Wait until it’s full of plates, cups and cutlery before turning it on.
 Fuller loads mean doing less.

 Not only will this save electricity, water and money, but time as well.

 Opt to dry your laundry outside in the sun rather than in the tumble dryer when it’s possible.
 If that’s not possible, use clothes drying racks indoors and in colder months, place them near radiators.